-7.4 Alterations to historic detailing and materials
+7.4 Alterations to Historic Detailing and Materials

-Unfortunately, many of the historic properties have suffered from alterations to their detailing and materials that are important to their contribution to the appearance of the Conservation Area:
+Unfortunately, many of the historic properties have already suffered from alterations to their detailing and materials that are an important contribution to the appearance of the Conservation Area:

 Roofs: Most of the buildings use clay tiles as their roof cover material, this is a positive contribution to the Conservation Area and should be preserved this way.
 Most roofs are of red colour, a small amount present grey tiles and some buildings have a mix of both.